-4.7.3 Select Spot Beam
+4.7.4.2 Select Spot Beam

 The spot beams are pre-configured in factory.
-If, for some reason, a new beam has to be added, refer to Satellite Configuration - Add Beam on page 91.
+If, for some reason, a new beam has to be added, refer to Satellite Configuration - Add Beam on page 99.

 The spot beam covers the geographical area in which the terminal is serviced.
+Select the spot beam ID from the drop-down list and click Confirm.